schneutzi-81/schneutzi-81.github.io/docs/index.md

 > *from 01.01.2010 - 01.05.2011, Tulip Telecom, Mumbai* <br>

 * finding personal
-* surviving India as a Germany Sales Person
+* surviving India as a Germany Sales Person, and having realy experince my personal limts
 * Finding my Future wife
 * Co Fonding Mumbai biggest Ballroom Dance school TanzVerden
 * teaching dancesport in India and seeing my dance couple becoming Indian champion after one year of very hard work
 * leaving on 80 m² with 8 people for 7 countries for 1 Year on an Indian salary
+* opening a letter i wrote to my self telling me why i went to India
+* getting to know what my personal vallues truly are.

 ###  AIESEC President External Relations
 > *from 01.01.2009 - 01.05.2013, AIESEC, Halle/Saale* <br>